Syphdias/ceph-scripts/README.md

 This is a collection of some scripts I have written in the past for managing Ceph clusters.
 Most of them relate to a very full cluster.
-I also wrote an [blog article] with things to consider first before diving into some custom scripts someone write on the internet.
+I also wrote an [blog article] with things to consider first before diving into some custom scripts someone wrote on the internet.

 - Documentation (and FAQ – if any) can found in this README.
 - Feel free to file issues to report bugs, ask questions, or request features.